vlmir/bgw3/README.md

 Clone the repository with:
 git clone git@github.com:vlmir/bgw3.git
 cd bgw3/src/adapters
 From within each subdirectory run: go build
 Move all the generated binaries to an external directory, e.g. ~/bin

 # Usage

+mkdir myProject DAT OUT
-mkdir myProject # can be any directory outside bgw3 cd myProject mkdir DAT OUT # for holding downloaded files and generated RDFs, any names will do cp bgw3/misc/runAdaptors.sh ./
+Note: myProject DAT OUT can be ANY directories outside bgw3
+Note: DAT & OUT will hold downloaded files & generated RDFs respectively cd myProject cp bgw3/misc/runAdaptors.sh ./
+Note: myProject will contain all STDOUTs and STDERRs
+Note: you may need to make temporary changes to runAdaptors.sh

 ./runAdaptors.sh <path to binaries> <path for downloading files> <path for RDFs> <path to a file mapping taxa and proteomes> <path to scripts> <OMIM version>